frontenddogma/css-optimization-basics/manuscript/operation.md

 C> _Example: Can these styles lie?_

 As such, yes, inline CSS is good for performance, and as such we should consider it a CSS optimization measure.
-But unless, perhaps, we deal with truly unique styling on ever unique single pages, a categorical _“no”_ to use inline CSS.
+But unless we deal with truly unique styling on ever unique single pages, a categorical _“no”_ to inline CSS.
 Our vision of web development, to write the leanest possible HTML for maximum freedom of movement in terms of updates and maintenance, forbids this.
 We don’t want to touch HTML for CSS updates—and clearly, inline CSS prevents that.

 I> With improvements to our content management, build, and deployment processes, HTML maintenance has become a lot easier and cheaper.
-We’ve gotten to a point where we can speak of [a new paradigm](https://meiert.com/en/blog/two-paradigms/) for web development, where the first paradigm, absolute separation of concerns, has been weakened decisively.
+And not just with component-based development have we gotten to a point at which we can speak of [a new paradigm](https://meiert.com/en/blog/two-paradigms/) for web development, where the first paradigm, absolute separation of concerns, has been softened decisively.
 That is development-practically speaking a helpful and development-theoretically speaking a fascinating development.
 For the time being I still recommend to follow the first paradigm and separate concerns (like structure, presentation, behavior).

 ### Possibly Relevant: Declaration Prudence

 For declarations we face a similar situation as with selectors in that avoiding some of them seems to cause more harm and be more cognitively demanding than not doing anything (or to continue doing what we used to do).

-With declarations, we are reasonably certain that declarations like `box-shadow`, `filter`, `opacity`, and `transform`, plus some particular values, are _significantly_ slower and hence more expensive than others.
+We are reasonably certain that declarations like `box-shadow`, `filter`, `opacity`, and `transform`, plus some particular values, are _significantly_ slower and hence more expensive than others.
 So much more expensive, indeed, that the effects can be perceivable even with few declarations, hence making this a much more important point on our optimization agenda than selectors.

 However, the problem is that data are hard to come by.
 Ben Frain has contributed some [data on selector and declaration performance](https://benfrain.com/css-performance-revisited-selectors-bloat-expensive-styles/), and [so has Juriy Zaytsev](http://perfectionkills.com/profiling-css-for-fun-and-profit-optimization-notes/), alas the data are not robust enough or not available anymore (I could not reach Juriy for clarification).

-Until we do more research and can properly, reliably document all the declarations and value ranges that are particularly slow, there’s no point in panicking and no point in blindly guessing what declarations should be avoided.
+Until we do more research and can properly, reliably document all the declarations and value ranges that are particularly slow, there’s no point in panicking and no point in blindly guessing what declarations and values should be avoided.

-There may not even be a point taking any action at all, because at the end of the day, we’ll still need to look at the cases in question: How important is respective styling, and what’s the performance impact of its replacement?
+There may not even be a point taking any action at all, because at the end of the day, we’ll still need to look at the cases in question: How important is respective styling, and what’s the performance impact of its substitute?
 In this case, then, it seems advisable to me to flag declarations as a possible optimization source, but not make it a priority—until we have better data.

 ### Rule Hygiene